 Over the past few years, I’ve become somewhat pie obsessed.
 I always liked pies, but they weren’t my top choice in desserts.
-Scott has always loved pies and frequently stops and picks them up from the grocery store on his way home from work.
-They aren’t gluten free of course, so I decided to make my own.
+Scott has always loved pies and used to frequently pick pies up from the grocery store on his way home from work.
+They were the kind that were in the grocery store bakery and were most likely from frozen.
+Not my kinda pie at all.

 It took me way too many tries to come up with the PERFECT gluten free pie crust, but it finally happened.
-And that’s when I started making pies galore!
+And that’s when I started making (and loving) pies galore!
 There were apple pies, blueberry pies, and coconut cream pies.
-Then there were crumb crust pies like key lime pie, strawberry pie, and lemon cream pie.
+Then there were crumb crust pies like key lime pie, peanut butter pie, and lemon cream pie.

-But I haven’t tackled a peach pie in forever, and there’s a reason for that.
+But I hadn’t tackled a peach pie in forever, and there’s a reason for that.
 I HATE peeling peaches!
 The skins either come off easily and the whole peach is slimy, or they don’t come off at all and I practically chip away at the peach until there’s nothing left.
+Not to mention the pit.
+Half the time the pit won’t release from the flesh of the peach!

 HOW TO PEEL PEACHES EASILY

 - Peaches — remember, make sure your peaches aren’t under ripe if you want to use the boiling method for peeling them.
-You’ll need about 9-10 large peaches.
+You’ll need about 8-9 medium or 6-7 large peaches.

 - Cornstarch — for thickening.